 If a registered foreign corporation or LLC decides to

-Withdrawal" should be filed.
+for Certificate of Withdrawal" must be filed.
 Links to the required forms can be found

 on the above websites.